Ronkl14/friday/README.md

 ## Credits

-The Friday app was developed by [your name] as a midterm project in the AppleSeeds Fullstack Developer Bootcamp.
+The Friday app was developed by Ron Klik as a midterm project in the AppleSeeds Fullstack Developer Bootcamp.

 ## License